English for Global Communication

 Preferred Intern Education Level

-- Bachelor's degree in Education, Linguistics, English, or a related field.
+- Bachelor’s degree or undergraduate enrollment in Education, Linguistics, English, or a related field

-- Previous experience in teaching or tutoring English, especially in ESL/EFL settings, is advantageous but not mandatory.
+- Previous experience in teaching or tutoring English, especially in ESL/EFL settings

 Skill sets or Qualities